How To Help A Selective Eater

 Cause and effect confusion

 Ever tried ordering food in a foreign country where you don’t speak the language?
-You know what you want to eat but don’t know how to ask for it, so you try the best you can and they bring you something completely different.
+You know what you want to eat but don’t know how to ask for it, or nobody understands you when you do, so you try the best you can and they bring you something completely different.
 It might taste great, but you’re too scared to try because it looks unfamiliar and you’re not sure whether you’ll like it.
-You’re hungry and desperate, so you end up ordering the one thing that you do know the word for just to be sure that you’ll get something you can eat.

 How can you help?